Negotiating the Future of Churchill Falls: The Impact of the Iron Ore Giant on Newfoundland and Labrador’s Position

 Almost all pellets are sent to steel mills.
 Steel production accounts for 2% of Canada’s annual emissions and 7% of global emissions, according to a report (New window) of the Public Policy Forum published in April.
 This same document anticipates that the demand for steel will increase by 10 to 40% by 2050 to allow the construction of solar panels, wind turbines and electricity pylons.

-According to IOC, demand for iron ore from the Labrador Trough – which is relatively purer, takes less energy to process and could soon be fully electrified – is expected to surge in the coming years.
+According to IOC, demand for iron ore from the Labrador Trough – which is relatively purer, takes less energy to process and might soon be fully electrified – is expected to surge in the coming years.

 Other possible industrial customers?